OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ![image of sample conversions](sampleConversions.png "image of sample conversions")

 Notation in figure: W is Watts, kWh is kilo-watt-hour, BTU is British Thermal Unit, MJ is megajoules.
 The black rectangles are meters, the orange ovals are basic units and the blue ovals are units that are different.
-Note the two types of units are the same in terms of the graph but shown in different colors to indicate that the linking is different.
+Note the types of units are the same in terms of the graph but shown in different colors to indicate that the allowed edges are different.
 More details are [elsewhere](#vertices).

 The double-ended arrow to/from MJ and BTU indicates that you can convert from MJ to BTU and BTU to MJ.
-The single dashed orange arrows indicate the unit of a meter, e.g., Electric utility to kWh means the meter is reporting to OED in kWh.
+The single dashed orange arrows indicate the unit of a meter, e.g., Electric utility to kWh means the meter is reporting to OED in kWh (or that is the conversion you want to use for it apply to graphing units).
 The single solid black arrow from Trash to kg CO2 indicates you can only convert from Trash to CO2 (there is a standard conversion for CO2 from Trash).
 If the arrow went the other way then you could take CO2 and create trash which is not allowed.
 An example of a chained conversion is taking the Trash meter that collects in kg and displaying it in Short ton.
 You would do the sequence of conversions of Trash → kg → lb → Short ton meaning first you convert the Trash meter reading to kg then kg to lb and then the lb to Short ton.
 You could also do Trash → kg → Metric ton → Short ton.
 The result would be the same and OED will arbitrary choose which one to use since the path length is the same.

 It may seem strange in the example just done that you first do the Trash → kg conversion.
 This conversion is actually the identity conversion (slope = 1, intercept = 0) so it does not change the values and this is normally the case.
 That is part of the reason the arrow is dotted and orange.
 The need for meters is shown by having Electric utility and Electric solar meters.
 When you are working with energy, you first convert to kWh as shown and this is similar to the conversion of Trash to kg.
 Note, that both Electric utility and Electric solar have conversions to US dollar and they are different lines so produce different values.
 This makes sense because the cost of creating electricity is different for these two sources.
 This is one example of why meters are decoupled from the unit they collect in.
 Note that two different electric meters that both measure kWh coming from the utility can both use the Electric utility unit since the conversion to US dollar is the same for both.
+This fact reduces the size of the needed array as discussed later.

 There are units for cubic meters of gas and cubic meters (M<sup>3</sup>).
 While they both may seem to be volume, they are not.
 Cubic meters of gas is an energy unit and represents the amount of energy that a given volume of gas represents.
 It is a standard unit of measure.
 Cubic meters is a volume measurement.
-If you used cubic meters for both and had a conversion from cubic meters to energy (say BTU) that would lead to a weird conversions.
+If you used cubic meters for both and had a conversion from cubic meters to energy (say BTU) that would lead to weird conversions.
 Since we allow chained conversions, you could take Water → liters → cubic meters → BTU and that makes no sense since water is not energy.
 The different units remove this issue.

 There are three meters for Natural Gas that receive data in three different units: